drug-abuse-with-people-sharing-the-same-syringe-stockpack-adobe-stock

 Caitlyn McKenney

-Program Coordinator, Center on Wealth and Poverty
+Research Fellow, Center on Wealth and Poverty

-Caitlyn (Axe) McKenney is program coordinator for Discovery Institute’s Center on Wealth & Poverty.
+Caitlyn (Axe) McKenney is a research fellow and program coordinator for Discovery Institute’s Center on Wealth & Poverty.
 Her work has centered on government fiscal accountability, political rhetoric, and addiction with a focus on human dignity ethics.
 Caitlyn is a graduate of the University of Washington, has interned for a political advocacy organization in Washington, D.C., and has participated in the Vita Institute at the University of Notre Dame.
 She is published in the British Journal of Psychiatry, has contributed at the Federalist, and has made local and national media appearances.